quaro77/iso_view/docs/documentation.md

 	}
 }
 ```
 In this example the checkHit() method is used to check if one of the 3D is drawn at the mouse location.
-If the test is positive, the object is returned and added to the Selected Objects array.
-The array is cleared eached time, but it is also possible to simply add more objects, allowing for multiple selection.
+If the test is positive, the object is returned and added to the SelectedObjects array.
+The array is cleared each time, but it is also possible to simply add more objects, allowing for multiple selection.
 The mouseDragged boolean variable checks if the mouse was dragged while clicking, avoiding the selection in that case.